PickleOgre/dakhoma-setting-docs/publish/Beasts of Dakhoma.md

 ## Elsewhales

 Elsewhales are massive creatures that can dwarf entire villages, who fly through the skies by unknown means.
 They are primarily native to the lowlands west of the Skyreach mountains, which are subject to heavy rains that leave the environment wet and muddy.
 The Elsewhales spend much of their lives in these vast marshlands, but will often journey westward where they will mate at the lower sections of the mountains.
 The males leave back to the marshlands while the females remain in the vicinity of the mountains, returning to give birth to their young.
-The babies are born unable to fly and spend their first couple weeks at the base of the mountains where the land is more agreeable and predators are less numerous.
+The babies are born unable to fly and spend their first couple weeks in the shallow wetlands where the land is more agreeable and predators are less numerous.
 When the young have learned to fly, the mothers depart with them back to the western marshes.

 It is believed that the whales communicate with each other, since many who witness the creatures claim that deep and melodic humming originates from them.
 ## Carrion Raptor